Humane Society Fall Dinner and Auction slated

-The Jackson County Humane Society will hosts its annual Fall Dinner, Auction and Raffle on Saturday, Oct.
+The Jackson County Humane Society will host its annual Fall Dinner, Auction and Raffle on Saturday, Oct.
 12 from 5 to 7 p.m. at Horizon Hall in Bellevue.

 Dinner will include chicken from Kalmes and BBQ pork ribs from the Riverview Hotel.